-BIB 261, 262.
-New Testament Greek III and IV.
-3 hours each.
-F., Sp.
+BIB 261.
+New Testament Greek Readings.
+3 hours.
+F.

-Readings in the Greek New Testament.
-These courses emphasize translation of selected New Testament passages, vocabulary building, intermediate Greek grammar, and application of grammatical principles in interpretation.
-Prerequisites: BIB 161 and 162 New Testament Greek I and II.
+An emphasis on translating selected Greek New Testament passages.
+Attention is given to intermediate Greek grammar, vocabulary building, using the textual apparatus, and application of grammatical principles for interpretation.
+Prerequisites: BIB 161 and BIB 162 New Testament Greek I and II.